mohangunturu/application-final/README.md

 9.I can be humiliating when we discussions</br>
 10.Most of our goals for people (children, friends, etc.) are the same.</br>

+### Next Steps and Recommendations

+* Evaluate Model Performance:

+    * Assess the performance of your predictive models (Logistic Regression and LSTM network).
+Use metrics such as accuracy, precision, recall, and F1 score to understand how well the models are performing on the task of predicting divorces.

+* Feature Importance Analysis:

+    * Conduct a feature importance analysis to understand which features have the most significant impact on the predictions.
+This can provide insights into the factors influencing divorce predictions.

+* Model Interpretability:

+    * If possible, enhance the interpretability of your models.
+Understand the reasons behind specific predictions, especially if the models will be used in a real-world setting where interpretability is crucial.
+* Error Analysis:

+    * Analyze model errors and misclassifications.
+Identify patterns or trends in instances where the models are struggling to make accurate predictions.
+This can guide improvements to the models or data collection process.
+* Fine-Tuning and Optimization:

+    * Fine-tune your models based on the insights gained from the evaluation and analysis.
+Consider adjusting hyperparameters, experimenting with different feature sets, or exploring advanced techniques to optimize model performance.

+* Validation on New Data:

+    * Validate your models on new, unseen data to ensure that they generalize well.
+This step is crucial to confirm that the models are not overfitting to the training data.

+* Deployment Strategy:

+    * If applicable, plan the deployment of your models.
+Consider the infrastructure, integration with existing systems, and any ethical considerations associated with the use of predictive models.
+* Continuous Monitoring:

+    * Implement a system for continuous monitoring of model performance.
+Models may need periodic updates as data distributions change or as new patterns emerge.
+* Feedback Loop:

+    * Establish a feedback loop with end-users or stakeholders.
+Gather feedback on the model's predictions and iterate on improvements based on real-world experiences.

 #### Please find the link below to codebase.